deadlyvipers/dojo_rules/introduction.md

 Code School rocks!
-My favorite path is git, of course :)
+My favorite path is Git, of course :)